Sophie Hannah: Biography

-Sophie Hannah was born in Manchester, England; her father was the academic Norman Geras and her mother is the author Adèle Geras.
+Hannah was born in Manchester, England; her mother is the author Adèle Geras and her father the a political theorist Norman Geras.
 She attended Beaver Road Primary School in Didsbury and the University of Manchester.
+From 1997 to 1999 she was Fellow Commoner in Creative Arts at Trinity College, Cambridge, and between 1999 and 2001 a junior research fellow of Wolfson College, Oxford.
+She was elected a Fellow of the Royal Society of Literature in 2024.
+She lives with her husband and two children in Cambridge, where she is an Honorary Fellow of Lucy Cavendish College.

 Publications

 Hannah published her first book of poems, The Hero and the Girl Next Door, at the age of 24.
 Her style is often compared to the light verse of Wendy Cope and the surrealism of Lewis Carroll.
-Her poems' subjects tend toward the personal, utilizing classic rhyme schemes with understated wit, humour, and warmth.
-She has published five previous collections of poetry with Carcanet Press.
-In 2004, she was named one of the Poetry Book Society's Next Generation poets.
+She has published five collections of poetry with Carcanet Press.
+In 2004 she was named one of the Poetry Book Society's Next Generation poets.
 Her poems are studied at GCSE (including "Rubbish at Adultery" and "Your Dad Did What?"), A-level, and degree level across the UK.

-While Hannah has written a book for children, she is better known for her psychological crime novels.
-Her first novel, Little Face, was published in 2006 and has sold more than 100,000 copies.
-Her fifth crime novel, Lasting Damage, was published in the UK on 17 February 2011.
-Kind of Cruel, her seventh psychological thriller to feature the characters Simon Waterhouse and Charlie Zailer, was published in 2012.